 If a fungal infection is left untreated, it can lead to several complications.
 Early treatment for fungal infection helps manage these complications.

-Yes, fungal infections are communicable; they can spread from person to person, from animals to humans, or via contaminated objects and environments.
+Yes, some fungal infections are communicable; they can spread from person to person, from animals to humans, or via contaminated objects and environments.

 Diagnosing a fungal infection usually begins with a detailed physical examination and reviewing the patient's symptoms.
 If a skin, hair, or nail infection is suspected, the doctor may take samples such as skin scrapings, hair strands, or nail clippings.
-These are analysed under a microscope or cultured in a lab to determine the exact fungus involved, which is essential for choosing the right antifungal treatment, as different fungi respond to other medications.
+These are analysed under a microscope or cultured in a lab to determine the exact fungus involved, which is essential for choosing the right antifungal treatment, as different fungi respond to different medications.

 In some cases, the doctor may need to collect samples of bodily fluids—such as blood, urine, vaginal secretions, sputum (lung mucus), or cerebrospinal fluid (around the brain and spinal cord)—for further testing.
 A tissue biopsy might be required for a closer examination of the infected area.
 For fungal infections affecting the lungs, imaging tests like X-rays can help identify fungal growths or assess tissue damage.